sisby-folk/swingthrough/README.md

    - You're not directly riding the entity
    - The entity isn't your own tamed entity
    - The entity is within reach (*slightly* longer than actual attack range, but still usable)

+The block outline will visually disappear when you're targeting the entity instead.